The Creepiest Wikipedia Pages

 The annals of Wikipedia are full of some seriously creepy stuff.
 As the makeshift source for all human knowledge, Wikipedia has plenty of tales of the weird, macabre, and unexplained.
 If Wikipedia were a house, this would be the creepy attic that everyone thinks is haunted.
 Excluding the unverified, poorly sourced, and completely made up, these are the creepiest pages that Wikipedia has to offer.

 Perhaps what makes all these stories so scary is that the events really occurred.
-Here we are visiting some seriously dark corners of the human psyche.
+Here, we are visiting some seriously dark corners of the human psyche.
 Some of the events will shock you.
 Some even cross over into the supernatural realm, or at least raise the question, could the supernatural be real?
-You can judge for yourself, thanks to the great sourcing structure of Wikipedia
+You can judge for yourself, thanks to the great sourcing structure of Wikipedia.

 Reading on, you might encounter some facts that you wish you hadn't learned.
 You've been warned.

-The Disappearance of Frederick Valentich
+The Disappearance Of Frederick Valentich

 On October 21, 1978, Frederick Valentich was flying a Cessna 182L light aircraft from Moorabbin, Australia, to Kings Island.
-At 7:06 pm, Valentich radioed Melbourne Flight Service to report an unidentified aircraft flying roughly 1,000 feet above him.
-He reports four landing lights visible above him that were moving erratically.
+At 7:06 PM, Valentich radioed Melbourne Flight Service to report an unidentified aircraft flying roughly 1,000 feet above him.
+He reported four landing lights visible above him that were moving erratically.